johncarlangelo/SmartBite/demo-app-VISION/nextjs-app/docs/caching-mechanism.md

 This hash serves as a unique identifier for the image content, ensuring that even if the same image is uploaded with a different filename, it will be recognized as a duplicate.

-### 2. Cache Check Process
+### 2. Two-Level Cache Check Process

 The caching workflow follows these steps:

 1. User uploads an image
 2. Frontend sends image to `/api/check-cache` endpoint
 3. Server generates SHA-256 hash of the image
-4. Server queries SQLite database for existing analysis with the same hash
+4. Server queries SQLite database for existing analysis with the same hash (exact match)
 5. If found, return cached results immediately
+6. If not found, perform lightweight AI analysis to extract dish name
+7. Query database for semantic matches using dish name
+8. If found, return cached results from semantic match
-6. If not found, proceed with AI analysis
+9. If not found, proceed with full AI analysis

 ### 3. Database Storage